-It is the intention of Aldwick Baptist Church to review its Safeguuarding polict and procedures on a annual basis.
-This Will be done by the the DPS and the safeguarding trustee, reporting back to the leadership team.
+It is the intention of Aldwick Baptist Church to review its Safeguarding policy and procedures on an annual basis.
+This will be done by the DPS and the safeguarding trustee, reporting back to the leadership team.

 DEFINITIONS OF TERMS

 For the purpose of this guide, the term 'child' refers to anyone under the age of 18 years.